Engagement Rings & Weddings / Engagement Ring Styles

 Gold Vermeil

-Gold vermeil combines sterling silver with a gold coating applied through electroplating.
+Gold vermeil combines sterling silver with a gold coating applied through the electroplating process.
 Although it surpasses gold-plated jewelry in durability, the gold layer will eventually wear away through regular use.
 Engagement rings require durability, so gold vermeil is unsuitable for these pieces.

 Gold-Plated Jewelry